jay-tux/charman/README.md

  - `antlr4` (either as a separate tool on your system, or via Python's pip, where it's called `antlr4-tools`)

 ### Building
-First we need to build the Antlr grammar (which is used to run all custom content) to Java.
+First we need to build the Antlr grammar (which is used to run all custom content) to Java code.
 ```sh
 antlr4 "./antlr/CML.g4" -Dlanguage=Java -visitor -o "./cml_parser/src/main/java/com/jaytux/cml_parser" -package "com.jaytux.cml_parser"